wlund-pivotal/spring-geode-workshop/labs/02-boot-configuration.en.md

 annotated with the `@Region` annotation (e.g. `@Region("Customers")`), otherwise it ignores the class.
 You will find this annotation on Customer in the model package.

+**Enable Cluster Aware**
-Initially we just want to get up and running as quickly as possible, without a lot of ceremony and fuss.
-By not starting a locator/reegion and using @EnableClusterAware we allow SBDG to detect that we are using a client `LOCAL` Region and we are not required to start a cluster of servers for the client to be able to store data.
-This allows rapid development for developers.
+Initially we want to get up and running as quickly as possible.
+By not starting a locator/region and using @EnableClusterAware we allow SBDG to detect that we are using a client `LOCAL` Region and we are not required to start a cluster of Apache Geode servers for the client to be able to store data.
+This allows rapid local development for developers.

 While client `LOCAL` Regions can be useful for some purposes (e.g. local processing, querying and aggregating of data),